-If you buy grass-fed beef, for example, you will get more and better quality nutrients from the same amount of volume, and the result will be less hunger and cravings.
+If you buy grass-fed beef, for example, you will get more nutrient-dense foods from the same amount of volume, and the result will be less hunger and cravings.

-Many of the carnivore diet symptoms can be tied back to low energy levels, and the best way to refuel is to increase the calories and nutrients you get from meat.
+Many carnivore diet symptoms can be tied back to low energy levels, and the best way to refuel is to increase the calories and nutrients you get from meat.

-It’s a normal process when your dietary nutrition suddenly lacks carbs.
+It’s a normal process when your dietary nutrition suddenly lacks carbs and high fiber.

 At a minimum, aim for one pint of water with 3 meals a day, and 2 extra pints in between.

-You can keep track of all the nutrition from minerals to proteins and fat, but judging your electrolyte intake can be a little more difficult.
+You can keep track of all the nutrition from minerals to proteins and animal fat, but judging your electrolyte intake can be a little more complicated.

-Salt generally has a really bad name, and most people believe you should keep it to a minimum when on a restrictive diet.
+Salt generally has a terrible name, and most people believe you should keep it to a minimum when on a restrictive diet.